Javascript is not enabled.

 • Try not to leave incoming or outgoing mail sitting in your mailbox for an extended time, particularly overnight.

 • Sign up for Informed Delivery.
 With this free service, the USPS will email you images of everything that will be delivered to your home that day, so you’ll know what to expect (and what’s missing when the carrier drops off your mail).
-Some 44 million postal customers have signed up.
-“It’s an added security benefit that many people have not heard about,” says Donahue.
+About 44 million postal customers have signed up.
+“It’s an added security benefit that many people have not heard about,” Donahue says.

 • Use the USPS Hold Mail service (you can sign up online) if you’ll be away from home, or have a neighbor collect your mail.